Left over balls of yarn

 Knitting the jumper in this way meant I was able to put a more textured strip of knitting where the elbows are, hoping to delay the time when darning is needed.

-sleeve shaping the front neck of the sampler jumper There is no chance of me ever writing the pattern for this jumper.
+the sleeve shaping was done on one piece front neck of the sampler jumper There is no chance of me ever writing the pattern for this jumper.
 I am pleased I did it but to write the pattern would mean starting all over again as I made no notes at all.

 I recently looked at my latest pile of "peerie clews".
 This lot weighed about 1700 grams.

 collection of small balls of yarn I sorted them into colour 'families', then put each 'family' in a clear plastic bag.
 For the photo the dark colours are at the top and light colours are at the bottom.
 These are some of the colours I used to knit some cushion covers using the patterns from this website.